Spain says Italian political uncertainty weighs

 Hit by an economic slump that has left one in four out of work and saddled with high debts, the center-right government faces a huge battle to rebalance its economy.

-But with the country’s 2012 funding needs covered, Prime Minister Mariano Rajoy has steered clear of applying for international aid which would allow the ECB to intervene in the secondary bond market to lower Spanish borrowing costs.
+But with the country’s 2012 funding needs covered, Prime Minister Mariano Rajoy has steered clear of applying for international aid.
+Such a request would trigger buying of the country’s bonds under an ECB program.

 The ECB’s announcement of its bond-buying the scheme has kept a lid on Spanish borrowing costs since September.
 But debt yields remain uncomfortably high for a country facing another year without economic growth.